-3.2 Qualitative Information
+3.2 Qualitative information

 Qualitative methods can be used to enrich quantitative findings with explanatory information, helping to understand "why" and to handle the complexities of issues involving human behavior.
-Seaman [27] discusses methods for collecting qualitative data for software engineering studies.
+Seaman [25] discusses methods for collecting qualitative data for software engineering studies.
 One such method is interviewing.
 Interviews are used to collect historical data from the memories of interviewees, to collect opinions or impressions, or to explain terminology that is used in a particular setting.
-Interviews can be structured, unstructured, or semi-structured [27].
+Interviews can be structured, unstructured, or semi-structured [25].
 Semi-structured interviews are a mixture of open-ended and specific questions designed to elicit unexpected types of information.
 The XP-EF uses semi-structured interviews to gather qualitative data to aid in understanding the XP-am's quantitative metrics.
 In our case studies, we have asked interview questions specifically to investigate the difficulties of adopting some practices (as indicated by low survey responses or objective adherence metrics).
-Interviews are preferably conducted in person [16], and interview data should be anonymous.
+Interviews are preferably conducted in person [13], and interview data should be anonymous.
 No identifying information is collected from the interviewee, though we solicit developer experience to help understand the background of the interviewees.
+The information obtained from the interviews is used to explain the phenomenon displayed in the above XP-cf and XP-am tables and the overall project results (XP-om).
 An example team member interview is found in Appendix C.

-3.3 Subjective Measures
+3.3 Subjective measures

-The Shodan Adherence Survey [18], shown in detail in the Appendix, is an in-process, subjective means of gathering XP adherence information from team members.
-The survey, answered anonymously via a web-based application, contains 15 questions gauging the extent to which each individual uses XP practices.
+The Shodan Adherence Survey [16], shown in detail in Appendix A, is an in-process, subjective means of gathering XP adherence information from team members.
+The survey, answered anonymously via a web-based application (an example of the survey itself may be found at http://agile.csc.ncsu.edu/survey/shodan_survey.html), contains 15 questions gauging the extent to which each individual uses XP practices.
+The survey is taken by the developers only, not by any of the support personnel (such as tester, security specialists, etc.).
 A survey respondent reports the extent to which he/she uses each practice on a scale from 0% (never) to 100% (always).
 The results of the survey can be used by team leaders to see how much a practice is used, the variation of use between team members and trends of use over time.
 In the IBM case study, the survey was administered to the team every two months.
 Tracking Shodan survey results for a team is useful.
 However, since the Shodan survey is subjective, it is not advisable to compare survey results across teams.

 In addition to the benefit of serving as a cross check to other adherence metrics, the survey has other benefits.
 If the survey is administered throughout development, early indication of failing to follow a critical XP practice allows the course correction before the release is over.
 The survey can also help encourage the use of XP practices by serving as a reminder of what the XP practices are.
 Also, these subjective measurements are oftentimes the only ones available since it is sometimes extremely difficult to determine an objective metric for evaluating a practice.
 For example, the XP practice of sustainable pace cannot be measured objectively unless the teams sign in/out of work, an uncommon practice among professionals.
-While one developer may consider 40 hours per week to be the norm, others may comfortably work 50 hours per week.
-Table 8 documents the IBM team's subjective adherence metrics.
+While one developer may consider 40 hours per week to be sustainable, others may comfortably work 50 hours per week.
+Table 9 documents the IBM team's subjective adherence metrics.